aukilabs/go-tooling/pkg/logs/README.md

 	Error(errors.New("an error"))
 ```

-_Note that errors created with `errors` package enrich logs by default._
+_Note that errors created with `errors` package enriches logs by default._

 ### Debug